muk343/muk343.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hello, I am Mukul Bhutani.
+Hi, I am Mukul Bhutani.
 Currently, I am working as a Software Engineer, working on recommendation at Google.
 Previously, I was Applied Research Engineer in Apple’s search science team for Appstore.
 Prior to that I graduated with a Master’s degree from Carnegie Mellon University.
 The exact name of the program that I was enrolled in was: “Masters in Language Technologies”.
 It basically means that I got to study and do research in machine learning and NLP.
 Prior to that, I had a brief stint as a project assistant under Dr. Partha Talukdar.
 Even before to that, I was working as a dev at Amazon, Bangalore,  in the India Machine Learning team headed by Rajeev Rastogi.

 <br/>
 Apart, from science, my other interests include: